Whoever said long-distance relationships aren’t hard has undoubtedly never been in one.

 Lucy from Newcastle, what’s your question for Clinton?

-Lucy I just was wondering – I’ve been doing long distance about two years now and it’s about time I’m moving back with my partner and I’m a bit worried about the fact that we’re doing long distance so well and the change is going to come with being back in the same place with him.
+Lucy I just was wondering – I’ve been doing long-distance for about two years now, and it’s about time I moved back with my partner I’m a bit worried about the fact that we’re doing long-distance so well and the change is going to come with being back in the same place and doing the same things with him.
 And maybe things I’ve learned to do on my own I’m going to have to share and adapt now.
-And some coping tips to deal with and manage that.
+And some coping tips for dealing with and managing that.

 Nat Tencic Clinton, what do you reckon?

-Clinton Power That’s a great issue that you raised there Lucy because I’ve seen so many couples fall into this trap.
+That’s a significant issue you raised there, Lucy, because I’ve seen so many couples fall into this trap.

 Even again with the FIFO work.
-You know if you’ve really got into the routine or if you might have a partner who’s who flies and you can really get into the enjoyment of having your space and your time and as you say Lucy not sharing as well.
+You know, if you’ve really got into the routine or if you might have a partner who flies and you can really get into the enjoyment of having your space and your time, and as you say, Lucy is not sharing as well.

-So, I would say expect that it’s going to be difficult it’s going to be challenging and there will be a transition period.
-And the important thing is just to talk to each other about how we’re going to manage this transition because this is a big change.
-You’ve gone from having so much space and time to yourself and doing whatever you want whenever you want and suddenly you’ve got to start negotiating and talking things through with a partner.
+So, I would say expect that it’s going to be difficult, it’s going to be challenging, and there will be a transition period.
+And the important thing is just to talk to each other about how we’re going to manage this transition because this is a significant change.
+You’ve gone from having so much space and time to yourself and doing whatever you want whenever you want, and suddenly you’ve got to start negotiating and talking things through with a partner.
 So, I think communication is the way to go here.

 Lucy Yeah.
 Thanks for that.
 Yeah.

-Nat Tencic Yeah.
+Yeah.
 Talk it out.
-And I guess making sure that whatever you’ve learned or whatever sort of routine you’ve gotten into while you guys have been apart just say how important it is to maintain some of those things that keep you independent.
-I suppose if that’s what you really value.
+And I guess making sure that whatever you’ve learned or whatever sort of routine you’ve gotten into while you guys have been apart just say how important it is to maintain some of those things that keep you independent, maybe about a third.
+I suppose if that’s what you value.
 Thanks for calling Lucy.

 It’s the Hookup on triple j.
-If you have a question about long distance relationships here’s one on the text line it says, “my boyfriend and I got together after I left Canada and we’ve been doing long distance.
+If you have a question about long-distance relationships, here’s one on the text line it says, “my boyfriend and I got together after I left Canada, and we’ve been doing long distance.
 We both have our own lives and jobs on separate sides of the world.
-And I just don’t know how it’s all going to end.
-How do you know when or if it’s worth packing up your life and moving halfway across the world for someone?”
+And I don’t know how it’s all going to end.
+How do you know when or if it’s worth packing up your life and moving halfway across the world for long-distance love?”

-Clinton Power That’s a really tough one isn’t it?
-I mean again it comes back to how much time have you actually spent together; she doesn’t say it does she?
+That’s a tough one.
+I mean, again, it comes back to how much time you have spent together; he doesn’t say it does, right?

-Clinton Power I mean this is one of the challenges I think within international.
-Because there’s a big difference to an international long-distance relationship and a local.
+Clinton Power I mean, this is one of the challenges I think within international because there’s a big difference between an international long-distance relationship and a local one.

-Obviously local it is so much easier because even if they’re in another city maybe you’re in Sydney they’re in Adelaide you really are a few hours away there’s a flight there’s less pressure you can spend more time with each other and you can surprise each other which is a really nice thing to do when you’re in a long distance relationship is just create little surprises and you can turn up on their doorstep.
+Local is so much easier because even if they’re in another city, maybe you’re in Sydney, they’re in Adelaide, you are a few hours away, there’s a flight, there’s less pressure, you can spend more time with each other, and you can surprise each other which is an adorable thing to do when you’re in a long-distance relationship.
+To create little surprises that you can turn up on their doorstep.

-But when you’re on opposite sides of the globe logistically it’s a lot more challenging.
-Of course, there’s the expense of just travelling and when you do have the time together it can feel really pressured because you think, oh my god I’ve only got a week or two weeks I’m not going to see them again for six months.
+But when you’re on a geographic separation, it’s a lot more challenging.
+Of course, there’s the expense of just travelling, and when you have the time together, it can feel pressured because you think, oh my god, I’ve only got a week or two weeks I’m not going to see them again for six months.
 So, it does put a lot of stress on the relationship.

-Nat Tencic Yeah absolutely.
-And I mean there’s time difference as well which is really difficult if you’re trying to get it on a good talking routine together.
-What are some of the ways to deal with that particularly the international ones that can keep you maybe from having to just you know make the move
+Yeah absolutely.
+And I mean, there’s a time difference as well, which is difficult if you’re trying to get it on a good talking routine together.
+What are some of the ways to deal with that, particularly the international ones that can keep you maybe from having to just, you know, make a move and spend time with each other to keep the spark alive?

-Clinton Power It can be really helpful to have what I call rituals of connection.
-So like you were saying Nat, maybe you work out what is the kind of ideal time that when I’m in a good space and you’re in a good space and it might you know depending on where your partner is a might only be a window of like an hour or 30 minutes in a day.
-But it’s important to find that because one of the challenges a lot of people have internationally is that you know one partner is going to bed as the other partners waking up, so one partner is always tired, the other partner is always refreshed and it can really colour your interactions.
+It can be beneficial to have what I call rituals of emotional connection.
+So like you were saying, Nat, maybe you work out what is the kind of ideal time that when I’m in a good space, and you’re in a good space, and it might, you know, depending on where your partner is might only be a window of like an hour or 30 minutes in a day.
+But it’s essential to find that because one of the challenges many people have internationally is that you know one partner is going to bed as the other partner wakes up.
+Hence, one partner is always tired, and the other partner is constantly refreshed, and it can colour your interactions.

-So just talking about how can we find a time that works for us and that can be our ritual so we’re going to we’re going to connect with each other each day this time and you look forward to it.
+So just talking about how we can find a time that works for us, and that can be our ritual, so we’re going to connect every day.

-But if you’re able to even have a little ritual around going to sleep that can be helpful that maybe you even have a quick video call before one of you goes to sleep.
-Going to go to bed is a vulnerable time so that can be helpful just to have that little connection before you go to sleep as well.
+But if you’re able to even have a little ritual around going to sleep, that can be helpful maybe you even have a quick video call before one of you goes to sleep.
+Going to bed is a vulnerable time, so that can be helpful just to have that little connection.
 But there are a lot of challenges with the international long-distance relationship.

-Nat Tencic Yeah absolutely.
-I mean yeah, I know.
-I mean you those long those in-person visits especially in an international sense, but even when you’re doing it locally, they’re so important.
+Yeah absolutely.
+I mean, yeah, I know.
+I mean, you those long those in-person visits, especially in an international sense, but even when you’re doing it locally, they’re so important.
 Really.
 How do you make the most of those visits?

-Clinton Power Look I think there’s two things you need to do.
-The first is that you plan for something fun including novelty and mystery.
-You can create anticipation you can kind of you know tell your partner got a surprise for you and you know kind of you build up the excitement.
-That’s a great thing because it helps each of you look forward to the next in-person visit, getting excited about it and when you have that time you really maximizing the time together.
-So maybe you do something adventurous or you do something you wouldn’t normally do.
+Clinton Power Look, I think there are two things you need to do.
+The first is that you plan for something fun, including novelty and mystery.
+You can create anticipation, you can kind of, you know, tell your partner got a surprise for you, and you know, kind of you build up the excitement.
+That’s a great thing because it helps each of you look forward to the next in-person visit and get excited about it, and when you have that time, you maximise the time together.
+So maybe you do something adventurous, or you do something you wouldn’t normally do.

-But I also say there’s a balance here because if you’re only doing something amazing or something fun or novel, that’s not really real life.
-So, it can be helpful to actually do some ordinary stuff as well so I can.
-So, let’s go to the shops and get the groceries and stay in and cook a meal and we’ll sit on the sofa and watch a movie tonight.
+But I also say there’s a balance here because if you’re only doing something unique or something fun or novel, that’s not real life.
+So, it can be helpful to do some ordinary stuff as well so I can.
+So, let’s go to the shops and get the groceries and stay in and cook a meal, and we’ll sit on the sofa and watch a movie tonight.
 Because that’s what real life is like when you do live together.
-And you’re not skydiving every day the week when you live in the same city as your partner.
-So just try and find a balance between the two.
+And you’re not skydiving every day of the week when you live in the same city as your partner.
+So try and find a balance between the two.

-Nat Tencic It’s the Hookup on triple j, Nat Tencic with you and I’m joined by relationship counselor Clinton Power.
-We’re talking about doing long distance and how tricky it can be and a lot of people are going through it.
-Bit of a shout out to Josh, he says it’s funny you should mention long distance.
-My mate Andy and I are just driving home from Canberra after a weekend of visiting our long-distance girlfriends or maybe having a friend who’s also going through it can be can be a little bit of a galvanizing thing for you.
+Nat Tencic It’s the Hookup on triple j, Nat Tencic with you, and I’m joined by relationship counsellor Clinton Power.
+We’re talking about doing long distance and how tricky it can be, and many people are going through it.
+Bit of a shout-out to Josh.
+He says it’s funny you should mention long distance.
+My mate Andy and I are just driving home from Canberra after a weekend of visiting our long-distance girlfriends, or maybe having a friend who’s also going through it can be a little bit of a galvanizing thing for you.

-Paul from Melbourne, you’re looking for some help on a really difficult decision around a long-distance relationship.
-What’s going on.
+Paul from Melbourne, you’re looking for help on a tough decision around a long-distance relationship.
+What’s going on?

-Paul Yeah pretty much.
-I’ve been dating this girl for about a year and she’s oved to Thailand to work in the Elephant sanctuary.
+Paul Yeah, pretty much.
+I’ve been dating this girl for about a year, and she moved to Thailand to work in the Elephant sanctuary.
 And I’ve started seeing someone while she’s been overseas.
-And she’s moving back in about a month and I just really don’t know what to do right.
+And she’s moving back in about a month, and I don’t know what to do right.

 Paul No, no.

-Nat Tencic And are you guys are still together?
+Nat Tencic And are you guys still together?

 Clinton Power Which relationship are you leaning towards, Paul?

-Paul Well I love my girlfriend so much, but I’ve definitely enjoyed the other one.
+Paul Well, I love my girlfriend so much, but I enjoyed the other one.

-Clinton Power So it sounds like you are kind of torn between the two, is that the case?
+Clinton Power So it sounds like you are torn between the two.
+Is that the case?

-Clinton Power Well this is this is a really sticky situation you’ve got yourself in.
-I guess the big issue here is that, as Nat said, it wasn’t consensual and not something you agreed.
-So whichever way you go if you decide to be honest to your partner who’s coming back from Thailand that’s going to potentially cause a lot of pain and grief for you and for her.
+Clinton Power Well, this is a really sticky situation you’ve got yourself in.
+The big issue here is that, as Nat said, it wasn’t consensual and not something you agreed on.
+So whichever way you go, if you decide to be honest with your partner who’s coming back from Thailand, that will potentially cause a lot of pain and grief for you and her.

 Paul Yeah.